oggy-dfin/fm-catalogue/README.md

 * **URL**: where to find more information

-Other resources that compare different tools:
+Also, we collect here other resources that compare different tools:

 * [SOK: Computer-Aided Cryptography (2019)][1]
 * [Seventeen Provers of the World (2006)][2]